-Flourish, started in April 2015, is a European Project coordinated by the Autonomous Systems Lab at ETH Zürich (Switzerland) with a focus on aerial and ground robotics for precision farming.
+Flourish (2015-2018, GA n°644227), is a European project coordinated by the Autonomous Systems Lab at ETH Zürich (Switzerland) with a focus on aerial and ground robotics for precision farming.
 The project abstract can be found below:

 Here is a video highlighting our contribution on the weed removal and tracking:

 And here is a video on our multi-steering control framework for the Bonirob:

 1/ Ground intervention on the field of the UGV (a Bonirob):